Pulse-of-Austin/pulse-api/README.md

 ## Setup

-1. Install concurrently with the command `npm install -g concurrently`
-2. In your project root, use the command `npm install` to install the dependencies
+1. In your project root, use the command `npm install` to install the dependencies
-3. Add `development.json` in the `config` directory in this format:
+2. Add `development.json` in the `config` directory in this format:
 ```
     {
         "env": "development",